Power BI Dashboard vs Report: Key Differences Explained

 • Dashboard: Single page with a high-level overview that offers limited customization.
 Users can rearrange visuals, resize them, and apply basic themes, but the layout options are more constrained.

 • Report: It can be many pages of in-depth analysis and is very customizable.
-You can adjust visual interactions, set page sizes, apply complex themes, and use custom visuals for more detailed and tailored presentations of data.
+You can adjust visual interactions, set page sizes, apply complex themes, and use custom visuals for more detailed and tailored data presentations.

 • Data sources and integration:

-• Dashboard: These can be built from multiple reports created from multiple data models.
+• Dashboard: Built from multiple reports created from multiple data models.

 • Report: Built from only one data model (semantic model); dashboards